AccountZero/Thermostat/README.md

 Thermostat

 This is code for a Thermostat, that I have built with Arduino Mega 2560.
+There is also a Photo provided for my code.